 Cough that doesn’t go away or gets worse over time

-Chest pain, which might be worse when coughing or breathing in deeply
+Chest pain, which might be worse when coughing or taking a deep breath

 Coughing up blood or rust-colored mucus

 Feeling tired or weak

 Pneumonia or bronchitis occurring more than usual for you

 Many of these may be caused by other health problems.
 But it’s important to see your